opixelum/brain-disk-gitbook/docs/glossary.md

 ### Blockchain

-List of data organized by blocks, managed by a peer-to-peer network, as a distributed ledger.
+List of data organized by immutable blocks, managed by a peer-to-peer network, as a distributed ledger.

 ## C